ClarytyLLC/docs/src/docs/tutorials/pages/using-authentication-authorization-tokens.md

 }
 ```

-The details of the `myRights` payload are used and managed internally
-and subject to change.
-However, they may still suffice to give a general
-idea of what rights a token has and why certain GraphQL queries or
-mutations return a `not_allowed` error.
+The details of the `myRights` payload are used and managed internally and subject to change.
+However, it provides they will provide an idea of what rights a token has and why certain GraphQL queries or mutations return a `not_allowed` error.
 For example, `job.create` is required
 for `createJob`.

-You may also encounter a `not_allowed` if you attempt an unauthorized
-operation on a resource that you can read, but not edit.
-For example, if you attempt to run `updateTDO` on a TDO that is owned
-by another organization but is public (readable to you), you will
-receive `not_allowed`.
-Similarly, if you run `updateTDO` on a TDO that
-is owned by your organization _but_ your user or API key does not have
-permission to update TDOs, you will receive `not_allowed`.
+You may also get a `not_allowed` error when you try to edit a resource that you can read.
+For example, if you attempt to run `updateTDO` on a public TDO owned by another organization, you will receive `not_allowed`.
+Similarly, you will get `not_allowed` error when you run `updateTDO` on a TDO that is owned by your organization _but_ your user or API key does not have permission to update TDOs.

 ### "not_found" Errors

-If you do not have read access to a given resource, for example if it is
-owned by another organization and is private, the resource is effectively
-invisible to you through the API.
-It will not be returned, even in partial
+You get `not_found` error if you try to access a resource that is private or does not exist.
+For example, if you do not have read access to a resource, which owned by another organization and is private, the resource is effectively invisible to you through the API.

-form, in any listing.
-For example, the following query returns only TDOs
-to which the client has at least read access:
+For example, the following query returns only TDOs to which the client has at least read access:

 ```graphql
 query {